What's the best way to increase team acapacity in debt collection?

 Automate

 If you prefer to keep control and manage fluctuating demand in-house, automation is the logical choice.
-Modern technology can deliver results quickly and cost-effectively, and the business's immediate needs can be met quickly.
+Modern technology can deliver results cost-effectively, and business needs can be met quickly.

 Conclusion: quick and cost-effective solutions to boost capacity